ToonVanEyck/OpenFlap/README.md

 ![OpenFlap Module Explode][module_explode]

-The OpenFlap ecosystem consists of 3 different hardware components: the display _modules_, a _controller_ and a _top-con_.
+The OpenFlap ecosystem consists of 3 different hardware components: the display _modules_, the _controller_ and the _top-con_ board.

 Features
 --------